The image above shows our Poppy Seed Pod watch on the right.

 Introduction

 It seems strange to me, as I am beginning to write this, that I can’t find a single article already existing on the subject of art jewellery and watchmaking.
-By the end of this article you’ll understand why I say it’s strange, because the relationships between the two that I explain here will seem obvious once you read about them.
+By the end of this article you’ll understand why I say it’s strange, because the relationships between the two that I explain here will probably seem obvious once you read about the relevant areas.

 There are plenty of articles about collaborations between fine artists and watchmakers, also plenty about watches portrayed in fine art, and, of course, the combination of jewellery and watchmaking has existed from near the beginning the evolution of the watch.
-But the obvious art jewellery influences on contemporary watchmaking seems not to have been noticed before, or at least, not written about much.
+But the art jewellery influence on contemporary watchmaking, which seems clear to me, seems not to have been noticed before, or at least, not written about.

-In this article I’ll detail exactly why it seems to me that art jewellery based watch design has been inevitable for some time, given the evolution of relevant subjects.
-And I’ll explain why there are many watches with an obvious influences from art jewellery, and why our own brand, UnconstrainedTime, is arguably the first watch brand based on conceptual art jewellery.
+In this article I’ll detail exactly why it seems to me that art jewellery based watch design has been inevitable for some time, given the ongoing evolution of relevant subjects.
+And I’ll explain why there are many watches with what seem to me to be some degree of influences from art jewellery, and why our own brand, UnconstrainedTime, is arguably the first watch brand based on conceptual art jewellery.

-As usual in my blog posts, I’ll be including ideas that are little-known, and sometimes controversial, but I’ll explain them clearly so you can make up your own mind rather than assuming that the accepted views are the only ones available.
+As usual in my articles, I’ll be including ideas that are little-known, and which sometimes challenge existing views, but I’ll explain them clearly so you can make up your own mind rather than assuming that the accepted views are the only ones available.
+An example is my unique perspective on the simple causes of all the differences between art and design which I detail below.
 You can see from UnconstrainedTime watches that I like to think for myself . . . this article is for readers who choose to do likewise.

 Note . . .
-I only use watch images with permission from the watchmaker (unless the photos are public domain or creative commons), so some of the watches I present here might be lacking an image.
+I only use watch images with permission from the watchmaker (unless the photos are public domain), so some of the watches I present here might be lacking an image.

 Basic Concepts: